datasiensai/terraform-azure-prisegpt/README.md

 ## Introduction

-Under **OpenAI's** terms when using the public version of **ChatGPT**, any questions you pose—referred to as **"prompts"**—may contribute to the further training of OpenAI's Large Language Model (LLM).
-Given this, it's crucial to ask: Are you comfortable with this precious data flow leaving your organization?
-If you're a decision-maker or hold responsibility over your organization's security measures, what steps are you taking to ensure proprietary information remains confidential?

-An effective solution lies in utilising a hosted version of the popular LLM on **Azure OpenAI**.
-While there are numerous advantages to Azure OpenAI, I'd like to spotlight two:

-- **Data Privacy**: By hosting OpenAI's models on Azure, your prompts will never serve as a source for training the LLM.
-It's simply a self-contained version running on Azure tailored for your use.
+PriseGPT is a terraform module designed to provide enterprises with a ChatGPT-like solution within their Azure Virtual Private Cloud (VPC).
+It offers several key advantages:

+- **Easy Maintenance**: Utilizing only containers and managed services, PriseGPT eliminates the need for virtual machines, simplifying maintenance and reducing operational overhead.

+- **Private Network**: Experience ChatGPT-like features securely within your Azure virtual private network, ensuring that sensitive conversations remain within your organization's infrastructure.

+- **Data Privacy**: Leverage Microsoft's data guarantees and prevent your corporate data from being used for training.
+Unlike OpenAI's public ChatGPT, where prompts may contribute to model training, PriseGPT ensures your data remains confidential.

+- **Pay as You Grow**: Take advantage of your existing Azure credits and discounts to manage costs effectively.
+Scale your enterprise ChatGPT requirements in line with your usage and budget.

+- **Unlimited Scalability**: Both the application and database components can be scaled infinitely as your user base grows, ensuring performance and availability at any scale.

+- **White Labelled**: Customize the interface with your logos, colors, and corporate banners to maintain brand consistency and provide a seamless experience for your users.

-- **Enhanced Security**: Azure OpenAI offers robust security measures, from the capability to secure specific endpoints to intricate role-based access controls.
+By hosting OpenAI's models on Azure through PriseGPT, you gain enhanced security measures, from securing specific endpoints to implementing intricate role-based access controls.
+This solution offers a cost-effective approach to enterprise-grade AI capabilities, with conversation costs often under 10 cents.

-For a deeper dive, refer to this [Microsoft Learn article](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview/?wt.mc_id=DT-MVP-5004771).
+For a deeper understanding of Azure OpenAI's capabilities, refer to this [Microsoft Learn article](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview/?wt.mc_id=DT-MVP-5004771).
+You can also review Azure [OpenAI's pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) details for more information on costs.

-While Azure OpenAI does come with a cost, it's highly affordable—often, a conversation costs under 10 cents.
-You can review Azure [OpenAI's pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) details here.

 ## Architecture Diagram